 While the Coho is marketed as a trail-ready bike camping rig, the reality is anything other than buff singletrack is a challenge for this trailer.
 Chunky climbs and descents are difficult and the small 16in wheel has significant trouble rolling over anything close to baby-head size rocks.
 If you want to get the most benefit out of a tool like the Coho sticking to flowing dirt roads is the ticket.
 The ability to get camping gear off your back and into the trailer for long remote dirt road camping was where the Coho is in its element.

 While the Coho was capable of handling this trail, when we encountered any more chunk than this, the going got tough.

-At $449.00 the Coho isn't cheap considering other similar trailers are for around $300.00.
-The price alone is only part of the story.
+The Coho isn't cheap, considering other similar trailers sell for around $300.
+However, the price alone is only part of the story.
 The Coho is extremely versatile, has a huge range of add on products and even offers a fat tire option for sandy or soft terrain.
 Considering these extras, the Coho is one of a kind right now.
 If its capabilities fit your needs, the price is justifiable.
 It's also worth noting, if your bike utilizes a 12mm thru-axle, there will be an additional $60.00 cost to order the proper axle bumping the price to over $500.00.